 We’re going to assume that you’ve already decided that you need something more powerful than binoculars.

 For many applications, a pair of binoculars is perfectly acceptable.
 They’re compact, handier, and usually more comfortable on the eyes.
-Unlike a scope which can see miles away, however, binoculars are better to use if your view is regularly hemmed in by trees.
+Unlike a scope that can see miles away, however, binoculars are better to use if your view is regularly hemmed in by trees.
 If you’ve opted for a spotting scope, you’ve opted for something that is bigger and more expensive, but that provides much greater detail for objects you’re looking at in the distance.

 While it might seem intuitive that you go for the biggest lens possible to get the greatest magnification possible, it’s really more important to get a high-quality objective lens constructed from high-grade glass.
 A smaller lens designed to see at greater distances and made of high-quality materials is superior to a big lens of mediocre quality but with high magnification.
 Further, a large lens out front—called an objective lens—permits more light to pass through, which is good for low-light conditions like an overcast day.

 One trend is to construct objective lenses out of extra-low dispersion glass.
-This helps manage the times that the different color light waves in the visible spectrum arrive at the prism to reduce false color images.
+This helps manage the times that the different color light waves in the visible spectrum arrive at the prism to reduce false-color images.
 That’s a really technical way to describe a lens that helps keep images sharp at a distance.
 These kinds of scopes tend to be a bit more front-heavy, and spotting scopes already tend to run large and heavy.

 When light waves hit a lens, some of it reflects back off the glass.
 In some cases, the loss of light can be pretty dramatic.
 To counter this, most spotting scopes these days come with coated lenses to maximize the amount of light that enters.
 This helps keep images sharp.